-You have 60 days after your employment or COBRA coverage ends to notify the PEBB Program that you want to enroll in or defer PEBB retiree coverage.
-You may defer retiree coverage if you maintain continuous enrollment in other employer-based group medical.
+You have 60 days after your employer-paid or continuation coverage ends to notify the PEBB Program that you want to enroll or defer enrollment in PEBB retiree insurance coverage.
+You may defer enrollment in PEBB retiree insurance coverage if you are enrolled in other qualified medical coverage.

-If you don't complete your application in time, you could lose rights to enroll in PEBB retiree coverage unless you regain eligibility.
-To regain eligibility, you would have to return to work in a PEBB Program or Washington State school district or educational service district benefits-eligible position and, at the time of termination, meet the enrollment and eligibility requirements of WAC 182-12-171.
+If we don’t receive your application in time, you could lose rights to enroll in PEBB retiree insurance coverage unless you regain eligibility for PEBB insurance coverage, for example, by returning to employment in a PEBB or SEBB benefits-eligible position and at the time of termination, meet the enrollment and eligibility requirements of WAC 182-12-171.

 - Contact the Social Security Administration

-About 90 days before your active employment or COBRA ends, contact the Social Security Administration to enroll in Medicare Part A and Part B if you or any family members you wish to cover are entitled to Medicare.
+About 90 days before your employer-paid coverage or continuation coverage ends, contact the Social Security Administration to enroll in Medicare Part A and Part B if you or any dependents you wish to cover are entitled to Medicare.

 - Request a retiree enrollment packet

-Sixty days before your active employment or COBRA ends request a retiree enrollment packet.
-Call 1-800-200-1004 or 360-725-0440 in the Olympia area.
-We'll send you a Retiree Enrollment Guide, which includes applications and information.
+60 days before your employer-paid coverage or continuation coverage ends request a retiree enrollment packet.
+Call 1-800-200-1004.
+We will send you a Retiree Enrollment Guide, which includes applications and information.